WPsites/Resize-images-before-upload/readme.txt

 Tags: plupload, images, resize
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 0.4
+Stable tag: 0.5

 Automatically resizes your images right in your browser, before uploading.

 == Description ==

 Resize your images before they are uploaded to your website (server), no need to use image editing software.
 Drag+drop images from your digital camera to WordPress.
-Requires the Chrome or Firefox web browser.
+This plugin works best in Chrome or Firefox web browser.

-Plupload, the upload handler that is now utilised in WordPress has resize capabilities built in (as well as drag and drop).
-At this stage this functionality is not fully utilised in the WordPress core due to browser incompatibilities, ie. only works in limited browsers (Chrome & Firefox)
+If you use the Firefox or Chrome web browser this plugin will work as expected.
+If you use a different web browser then then this plugin will swap your image uploader runtime to a Flash version which makes sure the resize function works across more web browsers.
+The side effect to this is drag+drop will be disabled since this is not supported in Flash.
+If you experience issues or drag+drop is more important to you than resizing images then you can disable the Flash override in your settings -> media.

 This plugin removes the upload file size limit and turns on the resize function.